 Incarcerating non-violent people tends to create recidivism risks without mitigating violent risks or danger in communities.
 Specifically, incarceration creates circumstances that pull people back into the criminal justice system, as they struggle to manage: loss of employment and housing, debt accumulation, social isolation, and significant mental, emotional, and physical stress, among other issues.

 Incarcerating non-violent people spends taxpayer dollars at exorbitant rates to create recidivism risks without protective benefits.
-The FY 2018 average daily cost to house someone in a Virginia jail is $87.20 per person per day – or over $2,500 per person per month – or over $30,000 per person per year.
-This is nearly double the amount the federal government would spend to house an active duty service member in Richmond.
+The FY 2019 average daily cost to house someone in a Virginia jail is $91.97 per person per day – or over $2,500 per person per month – or over $30,000 per person per year.
+This is nearly double the amount the federal government would spend to house an active duty service member in Richmond, VA.

 It is inhumane to incarcerate non-violent people – to deny human beings who are not dangerous their liberty – to place friends, family members, and neighbors in cages – when doing so does little to keep communities safe from danger.
 And it is unconscionable to waste taxpayer dollars on this inhumanity, when those same dollars could fund impactful, social investments in education, healthcare, and the broader economy.